-- If the checkbox "Use the color of the referenced marker" is enabled (= default), the color of delta markers (synchronized or not) is set to the trace color of the referenced markers. - To select a global "Marker Color" for delta markers, disable the checkbox.
+- "General" - If the checkbox "Use the color of the referenced trace" is enabled (= default), the color of each un-referenced marker is set to the color of its own trace.

+To select a global "Marker Color" for unreferenced markers, disable the checkbox.